jolingenfelter/The-API-Awakens/README.md

 # The-API-Awakens

-This is a simple app for viewing data from the Starwars API.
+A simple app that makes networking calls so the user can view data from the Starwars API.
 Users can learn about characters, starships, and vehicles.